yash-s20/cs766-assignment1/README.txt

     move to non-critical

+if we're using processes:
+states non-critical, waiting, critical, exit non-critical

 Requests for CS are executed in the increasing order of timestamps and time is determined by logical clocks.